 Regulatorily defined dishonorable conditions include:

-The strongest exception regarding benefits is when the Veteran has more than one period of duty.
-For example, if the Veteran has a good period of service for VA compensation purposes and a bad period of service, then any disabilities that arose during the good period of service are eligible for compensation.
+The strongest exception regarding benefits is when the Veteran has more than one duty period.
+For example, suppose the Veteran has a good period of service for VA compensation purposes and a bad period of service.
+In that case, any disabilities that arose during the good service period are eligible for compensation.

-Entry level separation administrative discharges does not prohibit a Veteran from receiving benefits.
+Entry-level separation administrative discharges do not prohibit a Veteran from receiving benefits.
 However, a voided enlistment or induction may be a bar to benefits.
-An exception to this is termination of active duty service solely on a person’s misrepresentation of their age.
+An exception to this is the termination of active duty service solely on a person’s misrepresentation of their age.

 However, periods of AWOL that exceed 180 continuous days, absent compelling circumstances to warrant the prolonged unauthorized absence, will result in your benefits being denied.